learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Explain the Entire Vending Machine from the Bottom Up

-Here's a bottom-up view of the same NDS:
+Here's a bottom-up view ofthe same NDS:

 <pre>
 A count of pieces in the package represented as an `Integer`